SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Elasticsearch/Manually_Connecting_DMA_to_Elasticsearch_Cluster.md

 If you are using an older DataMiner version or a setup with storage per DMA, follow the steps below.

 > [!IMPORTANT]
-> Elasticsearch is **only supported up to version 6.8**.
+> Elasticsearch is **only supported up to version 6.8**, which is no longer supported by Elastic.
 As a consequence, if you want to use self-hosted storage instead of the recommended [Storage as a Service](xref:STaaS), we recommend using [OpenSearch](xref:OpenSearch_database) instead.

 > [!CAUTION]
 > Make sure the DataMiner Agent has an available connection to each node of the OpenSearch or Elasticsearch cluster.
 You can for example verify this for Elasticsearch by entering `http://elasticnodeip:9200/` in your browser's address bar to access the general server information.